wrapl/minilang/docs/language.rst

 Compound Declarations
 ~~~~~~~~~~~~~~~~~~~~~

 *Minilang* provides no language support for modules, classes and probably some other useful features.
 Instead, *Minilang* allows for these features to be implemented as functions provided by the runtime, with evaluation at load time to remove any additional overhead from function calls. *Minilang* provides some syntax sugar constructs to simplify writing these types of declaration.
+More details can be found in :doc:`features/modules`.

 Imports, Classes, etc.
 ......................